LIVE, LEARN and LOVE LITERATURE!

 Posts tagged ‘world peace’

-How can we attain that perfect peace?
-Knowledge of the past holds one of the keys.
+Knowledge of the past holds one of the keys to world peace.
 Knowledge of the people in the world around us today holds another essential key.
-However, knowledge in and of itself is useless, a collection of unused paint brushes resting on the world’s shelf.
-It is our job to pick up those brushes and start painting.
-The perfect portrait of peace begins within each one of us.
+However, knowledge in and of itself is useless, much like a collection of unused paint brushes resting on the world’s shelf.
+It is our job to pick up the brushes and start painting.
+The perfect portrait of peace begins within each of us.
 It’s painted one brush stroke at a time.
 Here are some simple steps that we can all take to contribute to that portrait:

-Take the time to learn about those who are different from us.
-Perhaps we could start with someone in our own family (We can find differences in opinions, race, religion, beliefs, customs, cultures, political affiliations, and the list goes on…):
+Take the time to learn about those who are different from us in some way.
+We may want start with someone in our own family.
+Even there, we often find differences in opinions, race, religion, beliefs, customs, cultures, political affiliations.
+The list of personal differences and the diversity of relationships goes on….

 • Listen to others